Two-view Graph Neural Networks for Knowledge Graph Completion: Related work

 \section{Related work}

-Recently, GNNs become a central strand to learn low-dimensional continuous embeddings for nodes and graphs (\cite{scarselli2009graph,hamilton2017representation}).
-GNNs provide faster and practical training, higher accuracy, and state-of-the-art results on benchmark datasets for downstream tasks (\cite{wu2019comprehensive,zhang2020network,Nguyen2021Thesis}).
-In general, GNNs updates the vector representation of each node by transforming and aggregating the vector representations of its neighbors (\cite{kipf2017semi,hamilton2017inductive,velickovic2018graph,Nguyen2019U2GNN,Nguyen2020QGNN}).
+Recently, GNNs become a central strand to learn low-dimensional continuous embeddings for nodes and graphs \citep{scarselli2009graph,hamilton2017representation}.
+GNNs provide faster and more practical training and state-of-the-art results on benchmark datasets for downstream tasks \citep{wu2019comprehensive,zhang2020network}.
+In general, GNNs update the vector representation of each node by transforming and aggregating the vector representations of its neighbors \citep{kipf2017semi,hamilton2017inductive,velickovic2018graph,Nguyen2020QGNN,NoGE}.